Mechanical pencil

-A mechanical pencil, also clutch pencil, is a pencil with a replaceable and mechanically extendable solid pigment core called a "lead" /ˈlɛd/.
-The lead, often made of graphite, is not bonded to the outer casing, and can be mechanically extended as its point is worn away as it is being used.
+A mechanical pencil or clutch pencil is a pencil with a replaceable and mechanically extendable solid pigment core called a "lead" /ˈlɛd/.
+The lead, often made of graphite, is not bonded to the outer casing, and the user can mechanically extend it as its point is worn away from use.
+The vast majority of mechanical pencils have erasers.

-Other names include: microtip pencil, automatic pencil, drafting pencil, technical pencil, click pencil (generally refers to a specific brand), pump pencil, leadholder, Pacer (Australian English, ca. the 1980s), propelling pencil (British and Australian English, often refers to higher-end mechanical pencils), pen pencil (Indian English), and lead pencil (Bangladeshi and American English).
+Other names include: microtip pencil, automatic pencil, drafting pencil, technical pencil, draughting pencil, click pencil (generally refers to a specific brand), pump pencil, leadholder, Pacer (Australian English, ca. the 1980s), propelling pencil (British and Australian English, often refers to higher-end mechanical pencils), pen pencil (Indian English), and lead pencil (Bangladeshi and American English).

 Mechanical pencils are used to provide lines of constant width, without need of sharpening, for tasks such as technical drawing as well as for clean looking writing.
 They are also used for fine-art drawing.
 Since they do not have to be sharpened, they are also popular with students.
 Mechanical pencils were first used in the 18th century, with many designs patented in the 19th and 20th centuries.

 History

-Conrad Gesner described a lead holder pencil in 1565, but the lead had to be manually adjusted to sharpen it.
-The earliest extant example of a mechanical pencil was found aboard the wreckage of HMS Pandora, which sank in 1791.
+Conrad Gessner described a lead holder pencil in 1565, but the lead had to be manually advanced and sharpened.
+The earliest extant datable example of a mechanical pencil was found aboard the wreckage of HMS Pandora, which sank in 1791.

 The first patent for a refillable pencil with lead-propelling mechanism was issued to Sampson Mordan and John Isaac Hawkins in Britain in 1822.
 After buying out Hawkins' patent rights, Mordan entered into a business partnership with Gabriel Riddle from 1823 to 1837.
 The earliest Mordan pencils are thus hallmarked SMGR.

 After 1837, Mordan ended his partnership with Riddle and continued to manufacture pencils as "S. Mordan & Co".
 His company continued to manufacture pencils and a wide range of silver objects until World War II, when the factory was bombed.